nebari-dev/chat-pack/README.md

 compatible server running somewhere.
 Follow the Hrafnar instructions for creating your agents and deploying the server.

-To get started with a local dev version of Chat++, first checkout the repo:
+To get started with a local version of Chat++, first checkout the repo:

 ```
 git clone https://github.com/openteams-ai/chat-plus-plus.git